lxsllvn/spruceGBS/07_site_discovery/README.md

 # Create ANGSD reference assemblies

-In Step 02 Reduced reference genome preparation, we identified regions in the *P. abies* assembly that are on scaffolds with mapped reads and outside of annotated repeats (+/- 500 bp), resulting in ~519 Mb across more than 100,000 scaffolds.
+In [Step 2: Reduced reference genome preparation](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref), we identified regions in the *P. abies* assembly that are on scaffolds with mapped reads and outside of annotated repeats (+/- 500 bp), resulting in ~519 Mb across more than 100,000 scaffolds.
 ANGSD isn't designed to handle a dataset of this size, but we can further reduce the computational overhead by limiting analyses to sites passing some basic quality filters.

-Creating the reduced references follows the same three-step process used in 05 ANGSD parameter testing#Experimental design:
+Creating the reduced references follows the same three-step process used in [the scaffold selection for the parameter sweep](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref):

 1. `split_reference.sh`: Divides `picea_newref_target_regions.bed` into 23 subsets, extracts and indexes their FASTA records, and prepares their corresponding ANGSD site and region files.
 There’s nothing special about 23; based on trial runs before running out of memory, ANGSD could analyze ~5,000 scaffolds (+/- 15%) and 300 samples using ~36 Gb of memory, which is convenient for our cluster.